-Any student needing to add, drop, or change course registration may do so through self-service Banner.
-Login to blink.bethel.edu > Student Services tab > Registration Tools channel > Add or Drop Classes.
+- 1. Any student needing to add, drop, or change course registration may do so through Blink (Student Services tab > Registration Tools channel > Add or Drop Classes).
 Drop classes through the Action menu above the course listing.
-Add classes through the Add Classes Worksheet (use Class Search to find course registration numbers).
-Contact academic services for further assistance.
+Add classes through the Add Classes Worksheet.
+(Use Class Search to find course registration numbers.)
+Contact academic services for further assistance. - 2.
+The student is responsible for all charges incurred and for any loss of financial aid or change in loan deferment status. - 3.
+A new course may not be added without Business Office permission to register.

-- 2. The student is responsible for all charges incurred and for any loss of financial aid or change in loan deferment status. - 3.
-A new course may not be added without Business Office permission to register. - 4.
-Regulations for dropping a course are explained in the catalog (see: Grading System-Grade of W). - 5.
+- 4. Regulations for dropping a course are explained in the catalog (see: Grading System-Grade of W). - 5.
 No change of registration is complete until a Petition form has been properly completed and filed with academic services.